dennisbergevin/cypress-plugin-last-failed/CONTRIBUTING.md

+# Contributing

+Thanks for being willing to contribute!

+**Working on your first Pull Request?** You can learn more from [Your First Pull Request on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

+## Project setup

+1. Fork and clone the repo
+2. Run `npm install` to install dependencies
 3. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `main` branch pointing at the original repository and make